 Enquirers, learners, parents, employers, staff and partners should be able to make informed choices about ways in which York Learning can meet their individual training and development needs.
 IAG services should encourage and support participants to become lifelong learners by enabling them to access and use information to plan their careers and explore the implications of both learning and work in their future career plans.

 The York Learning curriculum includes several elements that relate to IAG including, soft skills development relating to work-readiness, job searching, C.V. writing, preparation for interviews, workplace resilience and safeguarding, as well as basic skills including English, maths and digital.
 Significant IAG takes place within ILP and RARPA processes through regular reviews and target setting.

 Guidance may also involve advocacy on behalf of some learners and referral for specialist guidance and support.
 This involves more in-depth one-to-one work by guidance trained staff.

-Advice and Guidance is provided by trained competence staff and potential and current learners can see an advisor face-to-face, via the telephone or within written format.
+Where required, formal Advice and Guidance is provided by trained competence staff and potential and current learners can see an advisor face-to-face, via the telephone or within written format.
 The advice and guidance is confidential and promotes and supports equality of opportunity wherever possible to enable learners and potential learners to make informed choices as to the most appropriate route for their personal and career development.